nulogy/terragrunt-modules/README.md

 1. Add description of changes to the top of the [CHANGELOG](./CHANGELOG.md) file, under the `## [Unreleased]` section.
 1. Create a Pull Request.
 1. Notify #tass Slack channel for a review.
-   - As maintainers, TASS would like to keep up to date with any changes.
+   - As maintainers, SRE would like to keep up to date with any changes.
 1. Once approved and all comments have been resolved, [release a new version](#release-a-new-version).
    - Everyone in Product Development has write access.